-- 5.1 West Midlands Fire and Rescue Authority has set out four key priorities:
+- 5.1 West Midlands Fire and Rescue Authority have set out four key priorities:

 - Communities and Partnerships

 - Response

 - People

 - Value for Money

-- 5.2 These form the basis of the Authority's Corporate Strategy (known as The Plan) 2012-15 which sets out the nine outcomes and eleven strategic objectives for the Service.
+- 5.2 These form the basis of the Authority's Corporate Strategy (known as The Plan) 2013-16 which sets out the nine outcomes and six strategic objectives along with value for money for the Service.

-- 5.3 The Audit Commission published the Annual Governance Report for its 2010/2011 audit work which reported an unqualified opinion on the financial statements.
+- 5.3 The Audit Commission published the Annual Governance Report for its 2011/2012 audit work which reported an unqualified opinion on the financial statements.
 It also issued an unqualified value for money conclusion stating that the Authority had adequate arrangements to secure economy, efficiency and effectiveness in the use of resources.

+- 5.4 Based on audit work undertaken during the year an Annual Internal Audit Report was presented to the Audit Committee on 10th June 2013.
+Audit work which was completed in 2012/13 included:

+- Performance Management

+- Risk Management Update

+- Workforce Planning

+- Business Continuity Plan

+- Governance

+- IT

+- Procurement

+- Pavroll/Pensions

+- Accounts Payable

+- Accounts Receivable

+- Fixed Asset Accounting

+- Budgetary Control

+- 5.5 As a result of these audits, the review of internal controls highlighted a number of issues the most significant being in respect of:

+- Governance